Towards understanding CG and GMRES through examples: The GMRES Method

 \emph{Observations:} The relative GMRES residual norms are shown in the bottom right part of Figure~\ref{fig:GMRESgrcar}.
 In the first iteration, the relative residual norm drops from $1.0$ to approximately $0.05$, and then the relative residual norms decrease almost linearly for the following approximately 250 steps.
 In the other three parts of Figure~\ref{fig:GMRESgrcar} the (blue) pluses show the (approximate) eigenvalues of~$A$ computed by MATLAB's {\tt eig} function.
 (Note that because of the severe ill-conditioning of the eigenvalue problem, this computation is, for the eigenvalues with large imaginary parts, affected by rounding errors.
 A thorough discussion of the spectrum of the Grcar matrix and of its approximation can be found in \cite{TreEmbBook05}.)
 The (red) dots show the roots of the GMRES polynomials, also called the harmonic Ritz values (see, e.g.,~\cite[Section~5.7.1]{LieStr13} for mathematical characterizations), at iterations $50, 100$, and $200$ (top left, top right, and bottom left, respectively).
-During the iteration, these roots fill up more and more of the same curve that ``surrounds'' the eigenvalues of~$A$, but they do not move any closer towards the eigenvalues.
+During the iteration, these roots fill up more and more of the same curve that ``surrounds'' the eigenvalues of~$A$, but overall they fail to move any closer towards the eigenvalues, and hence towards the roots of the minimal polynomial of $A$.

-\emph{Explanation:} In the CG method, the polynomial of degree $k$ providing the minimum in \eqref{eqn:CGmin} indeed approximates the minimal polynomial of the matrix $A$ (assuming that all $\eta_i$ are nonzero) {\em in the sense of solving the simplified Stietjes moment problem} (see~\cite{PozStr19}) or, equivalently, {\em in the sense of determining the nodes of the associated $k$-point Gauss quadrature}; see, e.g., ~\cite[Section~3.5]{LieStr13} and~\cite[Section~5.2]{MSB15}.
-As repeatedly demonstrated in the sections above, this does not mean that there exists a simple revealing relationship between the eigenvalues of $A$ and the Ritz values $\theta_\ell^{(k)}$ in \eqref{eqn:CG_Ritz_values}, not even for tightly clustered eigenvalues.
-Of course, we have many beautiful properties due to the underlying orthogonal polynomials, and many results about convergence of Ritz values to the eigenvalues.
+\emph{Explanation:} In the CG method, the polynomial of degree $k$ providing the minimum in \eqref{eqn:CGmin} indeed approximates the minimal polynomial of the matrix $A$ (assuming that all $\eta_i$ are nonzero) {\em in the sense of solving the simplified Stietjes moment problem} (see~\cite{PozStr19}) or, equivalently, {\em in the sense of determining the nodes of the associated $k$-point Gauss quadrature}; see, e.g.,~\cite[Section~3.5]{LieStr13} and~\cite[Section~5.2]{MSB15}.
+As demonstrated in the examples in Section~\ref{sec:CG}, this does not mean that there exists a \emph{simple revealing relationship} between the eigenvalues of $A$ and the Ritz values $\theta_\ell^{(k)}$ in \eqref{eqn:CG_Ritz_values}, not even for tightly clustered eigenvalues.
+Of course, there exist many beautiful properties due to the underlying orthogonal polynomials, and many results about convergence of Ritz values to the eigenvalues.
 But this is not the same as defining a meaningful measure in relation to approximation of the minimal polynomial.